mktexan/node-myq/README.md

 ## detectDoorStateChange(state, deviceId)

 Resolves when door action completes.
 Use this method once the door starts closing or opening.
-Rejects after 30 seconds and if the door is still in the previous state. deviceId is optional.
-Use it if you have multiple devices in your network and wish to call a specific device.
+Rejects after 30 seconds and if the door is still in the same state.
-If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

 ``` javascript
 const deviceId = 212121